Gravity model of migration

 The gravity model of migration is a model in urban geography derived from Newton's law of gravity, and used to predict the degree of migration interaction between two places.
 In 1941, astrophysicist John Q. Stewart applied Newton's law to the social sciences, establishing a theoretical foundation for the field of social physics.
 He recognized that the law of gravity could be used to explain demographic phenomena by examining empirical patterns related to distance in social interactions.
 This insight paved the way for further exploration of how physical principles could model social dynamics.

 Overview

 When used geographically, the words 'bodies' and 'masses' are replaced by 'locations' and 'importance' respectively, where importance can be measured in terms of population numbers, gross domestic product, or other appropriate variables.
 The gravity model of migration is therefore based upon the idea that as the importance of one or both of the location increases, there will also be an increase in movement between them.
-The farther apart the two locations are, however, the movement between them will be less.
+The further apart the two locations are, however, the movement between them will be less.
 This phenomenon is known as distance decay.

 The gravity model can be used to estimate: